-Figure 8-ac25—Quite Channel element format
+Figure 8-ac25—Quiet Channel element format

 The Quiet Channel element may be included in Beacon frames, as described in 8.3.3.2 (Beacon frame format), and Probe Response frames, as described in 8.3.3.10 (Probe Response frame format).
-The use of Quiet Channel elements is described in 10.9.3 (Quieting channels for testing).
+The use of the Quiet Channel element is described in 10.9.3 (Quieting channels for testing).

 10.9.3 Quieting channels for testing